rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 In the Resources\Images folder are three folders:

-- Dent
+- fork
-- writeoff
+- scissors
 - test

-The Dent and writeoff folders contain images of these types of damages to vehicles that will be trained and tagged.
-The Test folder contains an image that will be used to perform the test prediction.
+The fork and scissors folders contain images of these types of kitchen utensils from different perspectives.
+The test folder contains an image that will be used to perform the test prediction.

 **Lab: Creating a Custom Vision Application**